mahtokamal/OS_foundational_concepts/Linux_OS.md

 7. HFS Plus or HFS+ (Hierarchical File System Plus)
 8. APFS (Apple File System)
 9. MBR (Master Boot Record)

+Mounting is the term used for the process of assigning a directory to a partition.
+After a successful mount operation, the file system contained on the partition is accessible through the specified directory.
+In this context, the directory is called the mounting point for that file system.
+Windows users may be familiar with a similar concept: the drive letter.

+The command output shows the output of the **mount** command issued in the Cisco CyberOPS VM.

+When issued with no options, **mount** returns the list of file systems currently mounted in a Linux computer.
+While many of the file systems shown are out of the scope of this course, notice the root file system (highlighted).
+The root file system is represented by the “/” symbol and holds all files in the computer by default.
+It is also shown in the output that the root file system was formatted as ext4 and occupies the first partition of the first drive (/dev/sda1).

 # 1.5.2 Linux Roles and File Permissions
 # 1.5.3 Hard Links and Symbolic Links